developit/microbundle/README.md

 </td></tbody></table>

 This is enabled by default - all you have to do is add the field to your `package.json`.

-While the best way to point to modern source from a package.json is [still being discussed](https://twitter.com/_developit/status/1263174528974364675), you might choose to use the "module" field:
+<details><summary>💁‍♂️ <em>How to point to modern code in a package.json is <a href="https://twitter.com/_developit/status/1263174528974364675">being discussed</a>.
+You might use the "module" field.</em></summary>

 ```js
 {